Specialized tracks that build skills in emerging technologies

 Hardware/Software Lab II (Connected devices track only)

-Credits: 4 This the required autumn quarter Lab course for the Connected Devices track.
+This the required autumn quarter Lab course for the Connected Devices track.
 Students continue prototyping hardware/software systems, with the added complexity of signal processing, networking, cloud interfaces and web-based user interfaces.

-Programming for Digital and Physical User Interfaces
+Programming for Digital & Physical User Interfaces

 Credits: 2